 Kenya and the Tanzania epitomize the quintessential safari experience.
 Safari in Kenya is the most amazing experience for everyone.
 This is a startlingly beautiful land, with some of the most magnificent wildlife and the scenery in the whole world.
 Kenya is the regional hub with the most modern infrastructure, featuring top Africa game parks of Maasai Mara, Samburu, Amboseli and the beaches of the Mombasa and the Lamu.
 Tanzania is more exclusive and features Serengeti, Ngorongoro Crater Conservancy, Mt Kilimanjaro, and the exotic island of Zanzibar.
 Many private safaris is also available in Kenya.

-http://www.wildlifeworld360.com/safari-in-kenya.html almost 8 years agoAnswered by Johnexo via Travellr.com
+http://www.wildlifeworld360.com/safari-in-kenya.html about 8 years agoAnswered by Johnexo via Travellr.com

-Kenya Safaris are a highlight of any trip to Kenya so make sure you've researched the time you plan to go so you can anticipate what wildlife there is on offer. (http://www.mahlatini.com/kenya-safaris/ will give you an idea) A balloon ride over the migration would be an amazing experience and definitely worth considering if you're there at that time! over 7 years agoAnswered by Katie via Travellr.com
+Kenya Safaris are a highlight of any trip to Kenya so make sure you've researched the time you plan to go so you can anticipate what wildlife there is on offer. (http://www.mahlatini.com/kenya-safaris/ will give you an idea) A balloon ride over the migration would be an amazing experience and definitely worth considering if you're there at that time! almost 8 years agoAnswered by Katie via Travellr.com

 instead of you contact some travel agents from your home country, I advise you to do this while you were in Kenya,